xvillaneau/adventofcode-python/aoc_2015/docs/day_10.md

 ### Splitting the string

-The first useful result we can use is _The Splitting Theorem_, which reads:
+The first and most fundamental result from this paper is one that allows us to _divide_ the problem.
+It reads as follows:

+> _The Splitting Theorem_:
+>
 > A 2-day-old string `LR` splits as `L.R` just if one of `L` and `R` is empty or `L` and `R` are of the types shown in one of:
 >
 > | L   | R